gmmorris/gmmorris.github.io/_posts/2019-03-01-structured-greping-of-structured-logging-using-grep-for-json.md

 This is a relatively simple _Bid Request_ if you can believe it.

-Bellow are a variety of example _jgrep_ cli calls that would match the above _bid request_.
+Bellow are a variety of example _jg_ cli calls that would match the above _bid request_.
 If you're unsure how the pattern works I suggest looking at the shape of the _Bid Request_ and finding the specified fields in the structure, hopefully it will make more sense then.

 The following will match any JSON object that has an object under the key _"site"_ which has a key "ref":

 ```
-$ jgrep '.site.ref' bidrequests.json
+$ jg '.site.ref' bidrequests.json
 ```

 The following will match any JSON object that has a key _"country"_ whose value is _"GBR"_, meaning the user is located in Britain:

 ```
-$ jgrep '{"country":"GBR"}' bidrequests.json
+$ jg '{"country":"GBR"}' bidrequests.json
 ```

 The following will match any JSON object that has a key _"pmp"_ followed by a key _"deals"_ whose value is a _non-empty_ array:

 ```
-$ jgrep '.pmp.deals[.]' bidrequests.json
+$ jg '.pmp.deals[.]' bidrequests.json
 ```

 Following from the last example, this will only match if the array of deals has a deal with the id "UNRX-GIDI-2":

 ```
-$ jgrep '.pmp.deals[{"id":"UNRX-GIDI-2"}]' bidrequests.json
+$ jg '.pmp.deals[{"id":"UNRX-GIDI-2"}]' bidrequests.json
 ```

 More often than not I need to search for events which match several different things at once.